 💡 Why this happens: ADHDers often have a less-than-desirable working memory.

-Any minor distraction (for example, standing up and moving) can override your current focus, leaving you blankly staring inside your fridge while you attempt to jog your memory.
+Any minor distraction from what you're currently doing (for example, standing up and moving) can override your focus, leaving you blankly staring inside your fridge while you attempt to recall what brought you there.

 Ever realized that it's 8 PM and you haven't eaten all day?
 What about sprinting to the bathroom because you held it for too long while playing Zelda or watching crime documentaries?

 💡 Why this happens: When people with ADHD are incredibly focused on something ("hyperfocus"), it's hard for our brains to prioritize tasks... even if it's important for our survival, like drinking water or sleeping.